-Because there is currently little demand, or existing facilities to create demand, for ethane in the Appalachian region, ethane remains in our Appalachian production natural gas stream.
 We have entered into three ethane agreements to sell or transport ethane from our Marcellus Shale area.
-Each of these agreements is contingent on pipeline modifications and/or construction with operations expected to begin in mid to late 2013 through early 2015.
-For additional information, see "Risk Factors - Our business depends on natural gas and oil transportation and processing facilities, most of which are owned by others and depends on our ability to contract with those parties," in Item 1A of this report.
+Initial deliveries commenced in late 2013 on two of these agreements.
+The remaining agreement is contingent on pipeline modifications and/or construction with operations expected to begin in mid-2015.
+For more information, see "Item 1A.
+Risk Factors - Our business depends on natural gas and oil transportation and NGLs processing facilities, most of which are owned by others and depends on our ability to contract with those parties."